 The extent of the lower levels of referrals during the last couple of years suggests that patients who would have normally been referred potentially still have a need for treatment.
 Our calculations suggest around 135,000 orthopaedics latent or 'lost' referrals across Wales.
-The numbers vary quite significantly by health board with the Health Board accounting for 13% of the total across Wales (Exhibit 8).
+The numbers vary quite significantly by health board with the Health Board accounting for the second lowest proportion (Exhibit 8).
 The effect of this latent demand returning to the system and referral demand returning to pre-pandemic levels more generally, will be to make an already challenging waiting list recovery position even more daunting.

-Exhibit 8: number of potentially latent 'lost patients' between March 2020 and March 2022
+Exhibit 8: Number of potentially latent 'lost patients' between March 2020 and March 2022